 Messel also led in reform of science education.
 Summer schools for physics teachers quickly grew into International Science Schools for high school students.
 The students came from all states in Australia, as well as the USA, UK, New Zealand, Japan, Singapore, Malaysia and the Philippines.
 The lecturers were international scientific leaders and not just confined to physics.
 He also assembled a team of scientists and science teachers to produce high school text-books pioneering an integrated approach to science teaching.

-Messel retired in 1987 but did not soon quit the international or national stage, and he remains active in the Science Foundation for Physics.
+Messel retired in 1987 but did not soon quit the international or national stage, and he remained active in the Science Foundation for Physics until his death in 2015.
 His name and profile were used as the basis of the Messel Endowment, a public fund-raising effort that aims to provide sufficient funds to continue the International Science Schools in perpetuity.
 By 2008, that goal was largely achieved ($3.5M of $4.5M target pledged).

 When Messel retired, his name was also used by the Foundation to inaugurate the Harry Messel Award for Excellence to recognise and reward excellence in contributions by staff (Academic and Professional) or research students to the School’s programs in research and teaching.
 Recipients of the Award are listed below.